Intendant of New France

-Origin of position
+Origin of the position

 During the century and a half preceding the French Revolution, the main administrative organization of France was known as the Généralité.
 At the head of this division was placed the Intendant of Justice, Police and Finance.
 The intendant was, according to W. B. Munro, "armed with very extensive administrative powers, distinguished by his loyalty to the interests of the king, and in a sense reflecting the absolutism of the monarchy."
 The intendant was bound to no authorities, statutes or regulations.
 He was appointed by, removable by, and responsible to the King alone.

 In France, the intendants had an essential role to play in the administrative machinery.
 According to Pierre Clément, they were required to deal with acts of oppression by officials, to the death penalty.
 Additionally, they kept watching over provisions, supplies and the condition of the prisons.
 The attorneys-general informed the intendants of all abuses committed in the province.
 Furthermore, they reviewed the troops in order to make sure that they were well equipped, and judged soldiers without appeal.
 Lastly, they were concerned with taxes and infrastructure such as roads, canals, and mines.

 Historically, this position had been originally attributed to Cardinal Richelieu.
 However, this position was actually in existence long before the time of Richelieu.
 Its powers were so well developed by the first quarter of the seventeenth century that the cardinal-minister could have found little to add to them.

-The power shift
+Power shift

 Prior to the establishment of the Intendant of New France and the Sovereign Council, the Governor shared legislative, executive and judicial powers with the old Council of Quebec, which was established by the royal statues of 1647 and 1648.
 The council was supposed to keep the power of governor in check; however in reality, the governor held great influence over the Council through practicing the right of veto.
 The governor and his successors enjoyed their authority in New France without restraint.
 At the beginning of 1663, the Company of One Hundred Associates (Compagnie des Cent-Associés) was dissolved and New France became a royal possession once more.

 The appointment of the intendant by Louis XIV and Jean-Baptiste Colbert was an attempt to correct the weakened state of New France and intervene before it was too late.
 The intendant was to reorganize New France.
 The governor's powers were greatly reduced and many were transferred to the intendant and the Sovereign Council.
 The intendant became responsible for all the civil administration.

 The Sovereign Council was introduced on September 18, 1663, as means to lessen the Governor's power.
 Indeed, it was not uncommon for governors to overstep their boundaries.
 Under the Sovereign Council, power shifted, or rather, became more divided, so that "what formerly constituted in great measure to the functions of the Governor, was given to the Council."
 The Intendant received power to reestablish order and security and to carry out important responsibilities in governing the colony of New France.